 In reality, PTSD is common, but PTSD incidence can vary by:

-Between 11 and 20 percent of Iraq veterans have PTSD.
-About 30 percent of Vietnam veterans do.
+Between 11 and 20 percent of Iraq veterans and 30 percent of Vietnam veterans have PTSD.
 Those VA stats showcase battle location importance.

 Guerrilla attacks, roadside bombs, blurred battle zones, and urban-style warfare can increase PTSD risks, researchers say.
 Entering a battle like this could cause harm.
 Staying on base may mitigate that risk.